 2. Wooden Post Pumpkins

-4. After the glue dries, paint your pumpkins.*
+8. After the glue dries, display your creations on the front porch.

 3. Bandana Wreath

-Why we love this craft: Front door wreaths are like jewelry for your house.
-This is a two-step craft you can finish in under 15 minutes, and the only supplies you need are bandanas in fall colors, scissors, and a wire wreath frame.
+Why we love this craft: This is a two-step craft you can finish in under 15 minutes.

 1. Fold a bandana strip in half.